prjemian/spec2nexus/docs/source/specplot_custom_scan_macro.rst

-Sometimes, it will be obvious that a certain scan macro never generates any plot images, or that the default handling creates a plot that is a poor representation of the data, such as the *hklscan* where only one of the the axes *hkl* is scanned.
+Sometimes, it will be obvious that a certain scan macro never generates any plot images, or that the default handling creates a plot that is a poor representation of the data, such as the :ref:`hklscan <custom.hklscan.specplot>` where only one of the the axes *hkl* is scanned.
+To pick the scanned axis for plotting, it is necessary to prepare custom handling and replace the default handling.
-In such cases, it may be useful to prepare custom handling for any instance of that macro.

 Overview
 ********